YHY-NCSU/SimplyClip67/README.md

 | Yuvraj Singh Bhatia        | ybhatia2                           |

 ## 🙏 Acknowledgements <a name="Acknowledgement"></a>
-We would like to thank Professor Dr Timothy Menzies for helping us understand the process of building a good Software Engineering project.
-We would also like to thank the teaching assistants San Gilson, Andre Lustosa, Xueqi (Sherry) Yang, Yasitha Rajapaksha, and Rahul Yedida for their support throughout the project.
+A heartfelt thanks to Professor Dr. Timothy Menzies for helping us understand the process of building a good Software Engineering project.
+We would also like to thank the all the TA staff to be there to help us at any provided time and providing special slots for our demos.
+We would also like to thank Group 24 members - Dharani Guda, Archismita Ghosh, Paul MacNichol to provide us this project with their insights.

-*** If you have any further queries, contact us on the above emails.
-Enjoy using SimplyClip! ***
+***If you have any further queries, contact us on the above emails.
+Enjoy using SimplyClip!***